jonnybee/fluent_i18n_demo/README.md

 ### FluentValidation.Mvc5 pitfalls and workaround
-Unfortunately - the creators of FluentValidation.Mvc determined that truncation the error message at the first "." is a good idea for RangeFluentValidator and StringLengthFluentValidation.
+Unfortunately - the creators of FluentValidation.Mvc determined that truncation the error message at the first "." is a good idea for RangeFluentValidation and StringLengthFluentValidation.
 So we must workaround these formatters to return the entire actual message.

 ```csharp